 Here are some of the other stories that are circulating about advertising or marketing blunders involving the Spanish language.
 Unfortunately, although many of these tales seem unlikely (since major companies would test any ad campaign or product name with native speakers before using it) and are probably urban legends, most are difficult to prove or disprove.
+If you can ever find an advertising poster or something similar with any of these alleged blunders, please contact me.

 Comment: Anyone who learns much about Spanish learns quickly about such common mistakes as confusing embarazada ("pregnant") for "embarrassed."
 For a professional to make this translating mistake seems highly unlikely.